wuyichen24/coding-interview/docs/problems/array/stock/Best_Time_To_Buy_And_Sell_Stock_In_1_Transaction.md

 ## Solutions
 - **Solution 1: 1 Pass**
    - Idea
-      - Use a variable `minPrice` to store the minimal price and use a variable `maxProfit` to store the maximized profit until the current price.
+      - Use a variable `minPrice` to store the minimum price and use a variable `maxProfit` to store the maximum profit until the current price.

   ```java
   public int maxProfit(int prices[]) {